Let the platform do the work

 Importing IdP Metadata File in SugarIdentity

-1. In a new browser tab, access SugarIdentity and follow the instructions on the SugarIdentity Guide to import the IdP metadata file you downloaded on step 9 in the section above.
+1. In a new browser tab, access SugarIdentity and follow the instructions on the SugarIdentity Guide to import the IdP metadata file you downloaded in the section above.

 Assigning the SugarCRM App to Azure Users